Miss Grand United Kingdom: History

-In 2017, Ashleigh Coyle a 21-year-old Derry-based model and the runner-up Big Brother UK Series 15, was elected Miss Grand Northern Ireland 2017, however, did not participate in the international stage in Vietnam with unknown reasons.
+In 2017, Ashleigh Coyle a 21-year-old Derry-based model and the runner-up Big Brother UK Series 15, was elected Miss Grand Northern Ireland 2017, however, she did not participate in the international stage in Vietnam with unknown reasons.

 Editions

 The following list is the edition detail of the Miss Grand United Kingdom contest, since its inception in 2015.